Elpeaze/alx-system_engineering-devops/0x01-shell_permissions/README.md

-To change a group owner
+To play the starwars iv